 I also tested the effects of unplugging the ACIS system.
 ACIS is a flap in the intake manifold that effectively varies plenum volume and runner length to tune intake resonance.
 The results of unplugging it are shown below.

 As you can see, the ACIS system provides a pretty significant improvement in torque from 2800 to about 4300 rpm.
 However, it is opening just a little too late, causing a loss of torque at about 4400.
 I should be able to take control of this away from the ECU and instead control it with my Race Capture data logger, allowing me to fine tune the opening point.

-So there you have it.
-A few little things that can improve the performance of your swapped 2GR, and a couple of areas where a bit more improvement may be possible.
-End result of 290whp, or 348hp at the flywheel.
+So there you have it, few things that can improve the performance of your swapped 2GR.
+End result 299whp, or 360hp at the flywheel.